agnivahp/FPGA-PaintApplication/README.md

 # FPGA-Paint
-A paint application built on an FPGA
+A paint application built on an FPGA using SystemVerilog and C.

+For more information, please see FinalProjectReport.pdf